 Keep an open mind.
 Just because you’re a social media manager in the US doesn’t mean your exact job title will translate to a job market abroad.
 Keeping your options open and looking into work opportunities you might not normally consider back home will only help you, so don’t turn your back on anything.
 I never thought I’d be teaching English in France (and I wasn’t a teacher by trade in the US), but it was an opportunity that interested me and allowed me to first get to France legally (the TAPIF program) and see if it was right for me.

 While here, I was able to network and figure out what I wanted.
 That never would have happened if I had assumed teaching wasn’t for me.
 It was just a seven-month contract, and I figured even if it was horrible, I could stick it out for seven months.
 Guess what?
 It wasn’t horrible!
-But my identity shifted a little.
+But my identity shifted a little and it was for the best.
+It was a stepping stone that got me here.

 On the other hand, if you try to stay positive and look ahead, you’re doing yourself a favor.
 You’ll give yourself a boost subconsciously and be more likely to focus on your goal and pushing ahead instead of going in the other direction and finding all the problems with any situation.